Cold pizza in a glass? The rise of savory cocktails - KESQ

 In the first group, there are drinks inspired by Waldorf salad and Japanese cold noodles; in the middle section there’s a cocktail called Cold Pizza that contains parmesan cheese.

-One of the menu’s standout items is something that Taku Chan, Double Chicken Please’s manager of brand marketing and communications, calls a “reverse pairing.”
+One of the menu’s standout items is something that Tako Chang, Double Chicken Please’s manager of brand marketing and communications, calls a “reverse pairing.”

 Red Eye Gravy is inspired by the popular Southern meal of country ham with gravy poured on top.
 But here, the roles are switched: the gravy – in this case, a mix of Irish whisky, coffee, butter and mushroom – is the centerpiece, while a piece of prosciutto is just a garnish instead of the star.